CartoDB/documentation/app/content/react/overview.md

 ### Templates

-CARTO for React includes two different Create React App templates for kickstarting your application:
+CARTO for React includes three different Create React App templates for kickstarting your application:

-- The skeleton template that creates a simple application with just a map.
+- The CARTO 3 skeleton template that creates a simple application with just a map using the CARTO 3 platform.
 This is the template you are usually going to choose when you are creating a new app.

+- The CARTO 2 skeleton template, similar to the CARTO 3 skeleton template.
+You are going to use it when you are creating a new app with the CARTO 2 platform.

-- The sample app template that creates a more complex application with several views, layers and widgets.
+- The sample app template for CARTO 2 that creates a more complex application with several views, layers and widgets.
 The purpose of this template is demonstrating how you can implement common LI functionalities in a CARTO for React app.

 The command to create a new application is the following: